Whenever people talk about beach holidays in Thailand, it’s hard not to mention Koh Samui.

 After all, Koh Samui has all the trimmings of the quintessential Asian tropical holiday: white sand beaches fringed with swaying coconut trees, warm Thai hospitality, the perfect climate, lots of exciting water activities, massages on the beach, and so much more.

-But for first-time travelers, here are 5 must-see attractions in Koh Samui:
+But for first-time travellers, here are 5 must-see attractions in Koh Samui:

 1. Big Buddha